top of page

 • A Hustle is Output.
 It requires marketing, customer service, deadlines, and quality control.
 It drains energy.

 If you monetize your only source of restoration, you no longer have a sanctuary.
-You have just created a second job.
+You've just created a second job.

 The Case for Being "Mediocre"

-When you are a high-performer in your career, you are constantly being evaluated.
+When you're a high-performer in your career, you're constantly being evaluated.
 You have KPIs, performance reviews, and quarterly goals.
 Your brain needs a break from the "Performance Zone."

 Hands shaping a clay pot on a spinning wheel in a bright room, with earthy tones and a focused atmosphere.